About Me

 I grew up a Navy brat before my father left the service and we settled in North Carolina.
 The military lifestyle we had for some years instilled in me a perpetual case of wanderlust.
 I cannot travel enough!
 My heart belongs to my three beautiful puppy dogs: Thomas Jefferson (T.J.) and his brother John Tyler (J.T.), both Boxers; and my dearly departed Laddie, who was an eleven year old mixed breed of mysterious origins.
 I am adept at procrasti-cleaning and procrasti-napping.
 I enjoy being crafty (jewelry making, painting, designing, etc), taking photographs, reading, and writing.
 My passions include tattoos, history, teaching, true crime, sunshine, the ocean, the mountains, and–of course–pirates.

-I can be found on Twitter and Instagram (both handles are the same): @L_Historienne
+I can be found on Bluesky (@lhistorienne.bsky.social) and Instagram (@L_Historienne).

 You can also find me sometimes at the Maryland and Virginia Renaissance Festivals dressed as my alter ego: Torienne, Ship’s Scholar of the crew Mare Nostrum!
 I drink and I know things.